Inspect Scout

 scout view

-By default this will view the scan results in the ./scans directory of the current working directory (of the location pointed to the by the SCOUT_SCAN_RESULTS environment variable).
+By default this will view the scan results in the ./scans directory of the current working directory.
 Specify an alternate results location with:

 Scan Jobs